-- Visual system consists of a hierarchy of modules, each comprising a layer of "S-cells" followed by a layer of "C-cells" - U{Sl} is the Ith layer of S cells, U{Cl} is the Ith layer of C cells - S-cells respond to the signal in the previous layer - C-cells confirm the S-cells' response - Only S-cells are "plastic" (i.e. learnable), C-cells are fixed in their response
+- Visual system consists of a hierarchy of modules, each comprising a layer of "S-cells" followed by a layer of "C-cells" - $U{Sl}$ is the Ith layer of S cells, $U{Cl}$ is the Ith layer of C cells - S-cells respond to the signal in the previous layer - C-cells confirm the S-cells' response - Only S-cells are "plastic" (i.e. learnable), C-cells are fixed in their response

-Each cell in a plane "looks" at a slightly shifted region of the input to the plane than the adjacent cells in the plane.
+Each cell in a plane "looks" at a slightly shifted region of the input than the adjacent cells in the plane.